-The kidnap, torture and murder of farm labourer Richard Hawkins in 1748 was the beginning of the end for the most notorious smugglers gang operating along England’s South Coast.
-Within a year the Hawkhurst Gang had added two more murders and large amounts of back-door goods to their tally.
+The kidnap, torture and heinous murder of farm labourer Richard Hawkins in 1748 sent a vicious smuggler gang to the gallows.
+The crime marked the beginning of the end for the most notorious smugglers operating along England’s South Coast.
+Within a year, the Hawkhurst Gang had added two more murders and large amounts of “back-door goods” to their tally.

 The King’s Men were closing in on the Hawkhurst Gang and recovering smuggled spirits, silk, tobacco and tea from hoards discovered across the counties of Kent and Sussex.

 Smuggling in the 18th and 19th centuries was a big business.
 A night out at sea could earn a smuggler the equivalent of a week’s wages for labouring in the fields.
-They kept a tight control on their swag and hid it in divers locations throughout their territory.
-Local villagers helped, out of fear or for a share in the proceeds.
+They kept tight control of their swag and hid it in diverse locations throughout their territory.
+Local villagers helped out for a share in the proceeds of fear of smugglers.

-It was the heavy import duties charged by the Government that made smuggling very lucrative for gangs to take the risk of bringing in luxury goods through the ‘back-door’.
-The shallow sandy beaches such as Middleton, Clymping and Ferring were ideal for these midnight ventures.
+It was the heavy import duties charged by the government that made smuggling very lucrative for gangs, who were taking the risk of bringing in luxury goods through the “back door”.
+The shallow sandy beaches such as Middleton, Clymping and Ferring were ideal for these night-time ventures.

 The Hawkhurst Gang, named after the village in Kent where they originated from, were a vicious breed of men.
 They would not hesitate to commit murder should they deem it necessary.
 Their evil actions were experienced in Yapton, Sussex.